El Yunque (Puerto Rico)

-This article refers to the mountain.
-For information on the national forest, see El Yunque National Forest.
-For the mountain in Cuba, see El Yunque.

-Pico El Yunque or El Yunque Peak (Taíno: Yukiyu) is a mountain that is located fully within the boundaries of the El Yunque National Forest, part of the U.S. Forest Service, which is the only tropical rainforest under the U.S. Forest Service jurisdiction.
+El Yunque or El Yunque Peak (Spanish: Pico El Yunque) (Taíno: Yukiyu) is a mountain located fully within the boundaries of the El Yunque National Forest, part of the U.S. Forest Service, which is the only tropical rainforest under the U.S. Forest Service jurisdiction.
 It is located in the municipality of Río Grande.

 Background

 The peak itself, standing at 1062 m above sea level is not the highest in Puerto Rico or even the Sierra de Luquillo range where it is located.
 It is however the most famous peak due to its curious shape, its natural environment and history, and for its cultural importance to the Taino people.
-The peak is nearly always covered in thin mist and, due to its high humidity, a quick shower develops during some afternoons.
+The peak is nearly always covered in thin mist and due to its high humidity, a quick shower develops during some afternoons.
 The hike to the top from the Mina Falls is not challenging yet it takes almost 4 1/2 hours.

 This peak is located on the El Yunque massif which also contains other smaller peaks such as Mount Britton, Juan Diego Peak and the Roca del Yunque which is a rocky peak close to the summit of El Yunque.
 El Yunque massif itself is part of the Sierra de Luquillo.
 The highest point in the Sierra de Luquillo is El Toro (Spanish for the bull) located in the municipal boundary between Río Grande and Las Piedras, which lends its name to the El Toro Wilderness.